jacksondunstan/UnityNativeScripting/README.md

 C++ has no required garbage collector and features optional automatic memory management via "smart pointer" types like [shared_ptr](http://en.cppreference.com/w/cpp/memory/shared_ptr).
 It offers excellent alternatives to Unity's primitive garbage collector.

+While using some .NET APIs will still involve garbage creation, the problem is contained to only those APIs rather than being a pervasive issue for all your code.

 ## Total Control

 By using C++ directly, you gain complete control over the code the CPU will execute.
 It's much easier to generate optimal code with a C++ compiler than with a C# compiler, IL2CPP, and finally a C++ compiler.
 Cut out the middle-man and you can take advantage of compiler intrinsics or assembly to directly write machine code using powerful CPU features like [SIMD](http://jacksondunstan.com/articles/3890) and hardware AES encryption for massive performance gains.